• Donate

 Now that pesky first base Outfielder has a decision to make.
 Either he can run in and get you as you stand vulnerable on the baseline, or he can wait there in hopes that the Runner will try to run to second base.
 Tough decision.
 Particularly when the Chaser will certainly come by first base again at some point to chase him away.

 Important note: You can do this on ANY base!
-Try luring Outfielders who are protecting the later bases to try to get you out on the earlier bases.
+Try luring Fielders who are protecting the later bases to try to get you out on the earlier bases.
 Essentially feel free to run backward on any baseline.

 The only time you will get out, is if you: